evantoli/evantoli.github.io/_posts/Coding/2016-03-08-migrate-svn-repository-to-git-repository.md

 #### Otherwise create a `GitMigration` directory

-If you skipped the above step then the rest of this post will assume that you have created a directory in which to the migration:
+If you skipped the above step then the rest of this post will assume that you have created a directory in which to do the migration:

 ~~~bash
 mkdir GitMigration